-Memos (25%)
+Memos (30%)

-You will write two action memos (roughly 500 to 1500 words) on any case that we discuss in the class, except for the Second Avenue Subway case.
+You will write two action memos (roughly 500 to 1500 words) on any case that we discuss in the class, except for the Jakarta case.
 Memos will be due on Canvas by the end of day on the Friday after a case is discussed in class.
-You may submit your memos individually or with all or some of the team-members with whom you work on the day that we review a case in class.
-No one is required to work with their group on submitting a memo.
+You may submit your memos individually or in pairs.

-One case must be from the first six weeks (up to the Bogota Case), the other from the remaining cases (week 7 through 13).
+One case must be from the first five weeks (up to the San Francisco parking case), the other from the remaining cases.
 Late submissions will not be accepted, nor will memos for a class that you do not attend.
 The memo should make clear and specific recommendations that respond to the question posed on the day of class and consider the opportunities and challenges presented in the cases.
 Be sure to organize your memo clearly with headings or other devices to effectively separate and highlight key ideas, use evidence from the case to support your argument, and use crisp jargon-free English.
 For guidance, refer to the course materials on writing an action memo in the Files section of Canvas.

-Participation and peer-evaluations (25%)
+Participation and peer-evaluations (30%)

-You are required to submit a self- and peer-evaluation form by the end of class on each day that we review a case.
-On Wednesday, March 3, I will meet with each student individually to discuss peer-evaluations, self-evaluations, and class participation.
-Each student will fill out a self-evaluation form that highlights strengths, areas for improvement, and goals for the remainder of the semester.
+You will be required to submit a self- and peer-evaluation form periodically throughout the semester.
+Each student will also fill self-evaluation forms that highlight strengths, areas for improvement, and goals for the remainder of the semester.
+These are due on March 5 and on April 30.

-Final Exam or Final Project (50%)
+Final Exam or Final Project (40%)